tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 At a high level, a `bdqffdq:DataQualityReport` containing `bdqffdq:Responses` from (specific, `bdqtest:`) `bdqffdq:MultiRecord` `bdqffdq:Measures` that reported COMPLIANT results could produce a DQV `dqv:QualityCertificate` related to a `bdqffdq:DataResource` modeled as a `dcat:Dataset` through a `dqv:QualityAnnotation` that also asserts that the `dcat:Dataset` `dcterms:conformsTo` a `dcterms:Standard` modeling a `bdqffdq:UseCase`.

 At a lower level, `bdqffdq:MultiRecord` `bdqffdq:Measures` that produce numeric results could be modeled as a DQV quality metric (`dqv:Metric`).
-A `bdqffdq:MeasureResponse` resulting from such a `bdqffdq:MultiRecord` `bdqffdq:Measure` [bdqffdq:Measure](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#measure> "A bdqffdq:DataQualityNeed that expresses how the fitness of data for some use may be measured.") could be modeled as a `dqv:QualityMeasurement`.
+A `bdqffdq:MeasureResponse` resulting from such a `bdqffdq:MultiRecord` `bdqffdq:Measure` could be modeled as a `dqv:QualityMeasurement`.

-As the definition of `dqv:Metric` includes the phrase "a value in a given unit", it is not clear whether `bdqffdq:Validation` [bdqffdq:Validation](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#validation> "A bdqffdq:DataQualityNeed that expresses how data may be evaluated for fitness for use.") and `bdqffdq:Issue` [bdqffdq:Issue](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#issue> "A bdqffdq:DataQualityNeed that expresses how quality problems may be identified in data.")
-Tests that produce categorical results, or `bdqffdq:Amendment` [bdqffdq:Amendment](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#amendment> "A bdqffdq:DataQualityNeed that expresses how proposals may be made to improve the fitness for use of data.")
-Tests that propose changes to data, can be modeled as DQV `dqv:Metric`.
+As the definition of `dqv:Metric` includes the phrase "a value in a given unit", it is not clear whether `bdqffdq:Validation` and `bdqffdq:Issue` Tests that produce categorical results, or `bdqffdq:Amendment` Tests that propose changes to data, can be modeled as DQV `dqv:Metric`.

 #### 2.7.4 Publishing dataset metadata with DCAT (non-normative)